Skip to main content

 If you're not sure what cover you have, ask your insurer or read your policy's product disclosure statement (PDS).

-Understand fire cover
+Learn about fire cover

 Most home and contents insurance covers you for damage caused by fire, including bushfire.